-172. The production facility has restricted access to authorised people and this is included as a draft licence condition.
-This condition restricts the exposure of people not authorised under the licence and animals to the GM yeast.

-173. The applicant has proposed that staff would be wearing appropriate PPE when required.
-A licence condition is included that requires staff to wear coveralls, P2 mask and gloves where there is possibility of exposure to GM yeast.

-174. The applicant has indicated that all waste from the GM yeast protein production process would be disposed of in a manner that would not disperse GM yeast.
-A condition to this effect has been added to the draft licence, which notes that only inactivated GM yeast may be used as a soil conditioner or in animal feed preparation.

-175. The Applicant has proposed that transport of GMOs will follow Regulator's Guidelines for Transport, Storage and Disposal of GMOs (TSD guidelines).
-Draft licence conditions require that transport complies with minimum requirements for packaging and labelling the GMO for risk group 1 organisms according to the TSD guidelines.
+- 175. Access to the GM yeast is restricted to authorised people and this is included as a licence condition.
+This condition restricts the exposure of people not authorised under the licence and animals to the GM yeast. - 176.
+The applicant has proposed that staff would be wearing appropriate PPE when required.
+A licence condition is included that requires staff to wear coveralls, P2 mask and gloves where there is possibility of exposure to GM yeast. - 177.
+The applicant has indicated that all waste from the GM yeast protein production process would be disposed of in a manner that would not disperse GM yeast.
+A licence condition is included that allows only decontaminated and denatured (where antibiotic resistance genes are present) GM yeast to be used as a soil conditioner or in animal feed preparation. - 178.
+The Applicant has proposed that transport of GMOs will follow Regulator's Guidelines for Transport, Storage and Disposal of GMOs (TSD guidelines).
+Licence conditions require that transport complies with minimum requirements for packaging and labelling the GMO for risk group 1 organisms according to the TSD guidelines. - 179.
+A licence condition requires that a record of each GM yeast including its genetic modification is kept and made available to the Regulator, if requested.